 3.2.
-Cyber enabled crime continues to rise nationally.
+Cyber enabled crime continues to rise.
 (This is any crime or fraud committed using technology).
 It is still one of the most difficult fraud types to stop as fraudsters continue to find and exploit technology vulnerabilities and exploit human weaknesses and human behaviour.
-It is highly unlikely that this fraud risk will ever decrease, and it affects individuals, businesses, and the council itself.
+It is highly unlikely that this fraud risk will ever decrease, and it affects individuals, business and the council itself.
 Current fraud trends relating to ransomware and extortion after exploiting computer system vulnerabilities remain.
 The latest trends include the rise of so called "synthetic identities" - computer generated "people" with Facebook accounts and full back stories.
-These fake people are being used to be friend and scam individuals and businesses alike.
-Identity verification work on things like grants and insurance claims is, therefore, becoming increasingly important.
+These fake people are being used to befriend and scam individuals and businesses alike.
+Identity verification work on things like grants and insurance claims is, therefore, becoming more and more important.

 3.3.
 Right to Buy fraud continues to be a significant fraud risk for the Council with discounts of up to 70% of the value of the property available to the tenant.
-The cost-of-living pressures have had a breaking effect on the UK property market; however, this is unlikely to significantly affect the fraudsters trying to get hold of these properties.
-There were 106 applications for Right to Buy in the period March 2023 to February 2024 and this is expected to remain steady.
+The cost-of-living rises have had a breaking effect on the UK property market; however, this is unlikely to significantly affect the fraudsters trying to get hold of these properties.
+There were 76 applications for Right to Buy in 2023/24 and this is expected to remain steady.